bcury/Machine-Learning-Projects/README.md

 #DataSets from Kaggle

-#please, if you can see all the details, click to see at Google Colab Link, some graphs won't appear here!!
+#please, if you wanna see all the details, click to see at Google Colab Link, some graphs won't appear here!!